Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.02.04 (Xilmi)
+  - AI no longer counting already en-route transports towards what is needed to overwhelm a defending fleet.
+Doing so has lead to an issue where the AI would keep trickling in transports that would all be shot down.

 2023.02.04 (BR)
   - Galaxy setup Panel: Fixed bug on Individual AI selection acting on the wrong opponent.